 Today, it’s a part of the business landscape.

 It’s also a way to bring diversity to a company: Flexible work allows parents to spend more time with their kids.
 (That’s why I developed Summit’s virtual CFO services, because I wanted to move away from the traditional ‘busy season’ approach to accounting – and trust me, our tax team agrees!)
-It allows team members to pursue their passions, satisfy their responsibilities and live their lives as they choose, all while being great employees.
+It allows remote team members to pursue their passions, satisfy their responsibilities and live their lives as they choose, all while being great employees.

 But, as with every massive cultural shift, there are lots of potential pitfalls if you aren’t intentional about how you set things up.
 Messy work-life boundaries can lead to burnout; distance can lead to disconnection; a failure to invest in your people can create problems with retention.